Androthi/genlex/README.md

 }
 ```

+Note, if you just want a simple lexer like this, without any keywords, just copy
+and rename the lexer_tpl.c3 file.
+The generator is only necessary if you want
+a keyword search added automatically.

 ## Building the example

 The examples folder contains an example program that lexes through C3 keywords

 Files:
--example.c3 the executable.
+* example.c3 the executable.
--gen_source.txt the command file to build the lexer
+* gen_source.txt the command file to build the lexer

 This is what the command file looks like.